Asia FX brokers hit hard by Swiss franc shock, regulators probe

 BROKER WOES

-FXCM Inc FXCM.N, one of the biggest platforms catering to online and retail traders of currencies, said it may be in breach of some regulatory capital requirements after its clients suffered $225 million of losses.
+FXCM Inc, one of the biggest platforms catering to online and retail traders of currencies, said it may be in breach of some regulatory capital requirements after its clients suffered $225 million of losses.

 "We are following up with the banks on their practice in this regard including the relevant governing terms and conditions to understand the implication, if any, but we would not comment on the situation of individual banks," the Hong Kong Monetary Authority (HKMA) said in an emailed statement.